Courses

 • Partners who want to show up with confidence, calm, and real tools for support

-• Couples preparing for a hospital birth with OB’s or Midwives
+• Couples preparing for a hospital birth with OBs or midwives

 Notes for Your Visit

-If you have any allergies or dietary needs, please let us know when registering.
+Snacks and refreshments are provided.
+If you have any allergies or dietary needs, just let us know when you register.

 Who This Class Is For